 Below is an example of a signature capture application.
-In this example, the aimer is centered over the signature capture area and the button is pressed.
+In this example, the signature capture area is centered in the center of the Solaris 7980g window.
 A single beep is emitted, indicating that the scanner has read a Code 128 bar code and the data has been transferred to the host.
 An IMGBOX command may now be sent from the host to specify the coordinates of the signature capture area below that code, and indicating that only that area containing the signature should be transferred as an image to the host.

-To see this example, align the aimer with the signature area (not with the bar code), then press the button.
+To see this example, align the signature area (not with the bar code) to the center of the window